Eat Your Weedies

 Yellow wood sorrel As with common sorrel, the yellow-flowered version is a member of the oxalis family of plants.
-All of them have a citrus-y flavor and are high in vitamin C. One nice thing about sorrels is that they are fairly difficult to mis-identify and very easy to eat.
+All of them have a citrus-y flavor and are are high in vitamin C. One nice thing about sorrels is that they are fairly difficult to mis-identify and very easy to eat.
 Anyone who has weeded a garden or lawn has likely pulled up sorrel and tossed this valuable medicinal and food plant into the trash.

 Purslane Another ubiquitous edible, purslane has a creamy, smooth taste and is highly nutritious.
 It resembles a succulent with thick, green leaves and tumid stems.
 Tender, young leaves are an amazing addition to salads, soups and sandwiches.

-These are “weeds” you’ve seen, walked on and pulled from the yard.
+A note of caution: Learn to accurately identify forage plants.
+Nature happens to have poison ones, too.
+Find someone you trust to help or take them to a County Extension office to confirm.
+Then, start light.
+Don’t make a huge meal of a plant you’ve never eaten before.
+The above are “weeds” you’ve seen, walked on and pulled from the yard.
 Learn to identify them and harvest properly and you’ll be rewarded at the kitchen table.